Clarion Housing Group’s scale and financial strength delivers a number of benefits:

 The business plan is also regularly stress-tested, both on single variant scenarios as well as more intense ‘multi-variant’ scenarios.

 Clarion Housing Group seeks to maintain diversification in its funding sources with the majority coming from bilateral loans from banks and building societies and the remainder from the capital markets.
 The Group is committed to maintaining a strong investment grade rating.
-It is currently rated by Moody’s as A3 with a stable outlook and by Standard & Poor’s as A with a stable outlook.
+It is currently rated by Moody’s as A3 and by Standard & Poor’s as A-.
 Copies of the rating opinions are available on request.